-The carrot provides beneficial services to leek, lettuce, peas and radishes.
+The carrot provides beneficial services to leek, lettuce, peas and radish.
 Diversifying species present in a single garden plot will bolster and stimulate growth for all of them.
 However, check beforehand which combinations work best, because some plants are detrimental to others.
-This is typically the case for the potato which has trouble growing together with carrots and cucumbers.
+This is typically the case for potato which has trouble growing together with carrot and cucumber.

 Protecting small animals also has a positive impact on your garden.
 Even though it doesn’t look appealing, the earthworm is a critical since it ensures proper air circulation in the ground.
 The cute little ladybug is also an avid aphid predator.
 To fend of slugs, simply spread sand or ashes around the plant you’re hoping to protect.

 - Read also: Useful animals in the garden

 Fermented stinging nettle tea also works wonders and helps control undesirable insects, too.